aig-hagen/aig_graph_component/README.md

 instance.resetView()
 ```

-You can also toggle if the nodes and links should have labels.
+We can also toggle if the nodes and links should have labels.
 ```javascript
 instance.toggleNodeLabels(true)
 instance.toggleLinkLabels(false)